enkidevs/curriculum/programming-fundamentals/core/loops/counter-loops.md

   "Brad"
 ]

-FOR each friend of friends
+FOR EACH friend of friends
   Make a sandwich.
 ENDFOR
 ```

-> 💡 The syntax differs for each programming language.
-When you'll start learning a specific one, loop functionality will be explained in details.
+> 💡 The [syntax](https://www.enki.com/glossary/general/syntax) differs for each programming language.
+When you start learning a specific one, loop functionality will be explained in details.

 ---
 ## Practice